calebmadrigal/my-resume/resume_caleb_madrigal.md

 ##### Client: Wisconsin Lawyers Mutual Insurance Company, 2013-2014

 * *Technologies:* Node.js, Express.js, AngularJS, MongoDB, Java, SOAP, Oracle
-* I lead a small team to create a web portal for a legacy enterprise Java policy administration system.
+* Lead a small team to create a web portal for a legacy enterprise Java policy administration system.
+This portal was implemented as a Single-page App backed by a RESTful API, which is backed by Node.js, Express.js, and MongoDB.

 ##### Client: Hewins Financial, 2013-2014